Components#

 Metrics#

-Metrics are a special type of component whose equations run once, after all the timesteps of the simulation have been calculated.
+Metrics are a special type of component whose equations run once at the end of a simulation.
 These equations are normally used to retrieve a specific value or run a basic analysis/measurement on something.
-Metrics are useful from a convenience standpoint (making it semantically simpler to get e.g. the last value of the coffee stock like in the previous example), since they are then available to include in Reno’s Visuzliations, but they can also be used as targets for observed/measured values (“data”) for Bayesian Inference.
+Metrics are useful from a convenience standpoint (making it semantically simpler to get e.g. the last value of the coffee stock like in the previous example), since they are then available to include in Reno’s Visualizations, but they can also be used as targets for observed/measured values (“data”) for Bayesian Inference.

-We can add a metric to the previous system to capture the final value in the stock with:
+We can add a metric to the previous system to capture the final coffee amount with:

 coffee_process.final_coffee_level = reno.Metric(coffee.timeseries[-1])

-This would, for example, allow plotting this final value distribution if an input distribution were specified for drip_speed:
+This would, for example, allow plotting the distribution of coffee produced if an input distribution were specified for drip_speed:

 >>> run = coffee_process(n=100, drip_speed=reno.Uniform(1.0, 5.0))